vvr-rao/SFDC-Einstein-Intent-Lightning-Comp/README.md

 3) EinsteinIntentWrapper.cmp, EinsteinIntentWrapper1.apxc, EinsteinIntentWrapperController - My Lightning Component and Server and Client Side Controllers

 4) DataSetup-EinsteinIntent.ipynb - used this to clean up and format the input file into a format understood by Einstein.

+Additional detail can be found on my blog here: https://vvrrao.home.blog/sfdc-creating-a-simple-einstein-language-model-and-exposing-it-in-a-lightning-component/